MarkSeliverstov/MFF-bachelor-work/logs.md

 - [x] Post annotations on-save to the server
 - [x] Intellisece for all model entities (Request and generate)
 - [x] Authorizace with token
-- [?]
-Annotations Converter on the server (FAKE now)
+- [ ] Annotations Converter on the server (FAKE now)

 ## 26.1.2024

-- [ ] Rozsireni: napovidani na tom serveru
+- [ ] Extension: suggestions from the server.
+ISSUE: Vscode API does not support asynchronous functions for suggestions.
-- [x] Zobrazeni modelu pomoci diagrabu treba na webu
+- [x] Showing entities as diagram

 ## 05.02.2024